ethanmock/UniPMT/README.md

 3. Download the model file (see in `./output/model/` folder) and put the trained model file in that folder, e.g., `./output/model/model_pmt_pmt.pt`
  - To reproduce the **PMT** results:
    - Modifiy the `code/config/config.py` file: `data_folder = pmt_pmt`.
    - Run the evaluation through `python main.py`.
-Expected runing time: within 1 min.
+Expected runing time: within 1 min on Nvidia 3090/5 seconds on Nvidia A100.
 - To reproduce the **PM** results:
   - Modifiy the `code/config/config.py`y file: `data_folder = pm_iedbsame`
   - Run the evaluation through `python main.py`.
-Expected runing time: within 1 min.
+Expected runing time: within 1 min on Nvidia 3090/5 seconds on Nvidia A100.

 ### Expected output